 I learned HTML and CSS early on because I felt like I and the front-end devs I worked with were both at a disadvantage if our language and materials didn’t overlap.
 This experience has definitely informed and improved my design systems work over the years.
 I know enough to speak the language of developers and suggest legitimate compromises or approaches.
 But I also know enough has changed in the front-end development landscape that I won’t be pushing React code anytime soon (even though I bought that course).

-I’ve since returned to a design-specific role (intentionally) where I lead a team of designers at MidFirst Bank working to make bank apps that people can understand and enjoy using.
+I’ve since returned to a design-specific role (intentionally) where I lead a team of designers at MidFirst Bank working to make bank apps that help people understand their money and make better financial decisions.